-- () is the thermal efficiency of the engine ; - ψ is the airscrew efficiency ; - η is the lift drag ratio of the whole aircraft.
+() is the thermal efficiency of the engine;

+η is the lift drag ratio of the whole aircraft.

 It may be seen that R will be decreased by increasing the speed of a given aeroplane beyond that for its incidence of maximum Lift / Drag ratio, as the rapid increase of passive drag would cause a decrease of η .